sigoden/window-switcher/README.md

 ## Configuration

-The window-switcher supports custom shortcuts, enabling and disabling certain functions, and all of these can be set through the configuration file.
+Window-Switcher offers various customization options to tailor its behavior to your preferences.
+You can define custom keyboard shortcuts, enable or disable specific features, and fine-tune settings through a configuration file.

-The configuration file must be named `window-switcher.ini` and located in the same directory as `window-switcher.exe` for the changes to take effect.
+To personalize Window-Switcher, you'll need a configuration file named `window-switcher.ini`.
+This file should be placed in the same directory as the `window-switcher.exe` file.
+Once you've made changes to the configuration, make sure to restart Window-Switcher so your new settings can take effect.

 Here is the default configuration: